 Limited Data - Many people don’t realize how much information about them is collected by websites and used as a business asset .
 We do and we think it’s wrong.
 At Mozilla, we collect and retain the least amount of information necessary and share data anonymously whenever possible.

 User Control - At Mozilla, an important part of our mission is to help people understand and control their personal information.
 For example, Mozilla Firefox offers a Do Not Track [LINK to http://dnt.mozilla.org/] feature that lets you express a preference not to be tracked by websites.
+Also, you can always change your email communication preferences by clicking on the unsubscribe links at the bottom of each email you receive from Mozilla.

 Trusted Third Parties – We don’t take chances with your data and we don’t let others take chances with it either.
 Privacy is a key factor in selecting and interacting with partners and vendors – and we put our expectations in writing.

 In short, privacy is an important part of who we are and your privacy matters to us.
 Privacy protection is well grounded in Mozilla’s principle-over-profit mission to build an Internet where the individual is respected and has choices.
 We approach privacy from the perspective of you in control and advocating for your ability to shape the future of the web.
 We are different because we answer to no one but you.

+You can review Mozilla’s privacy policy at any time by visiting.

+For more information:

+If you have privacy related questions, please contact Mozilla at privacy@mozilla.com.